Acker Bilk: Career

 Bilk played with friends on the Bristol jazz circuit and in 1951 moved to London to play with Ken Colyer's band.
 Bilk disliked London, so returned west and formed his own band in Pensford called the Chew Valley Jazzmen, which was renamed the Bristol Paramount Jazz Band when they moved to London in 1951.
 Their agent then booked them for a six-week gig in Düsseldorf, Germany, playing in a beer bar seven hours a night, seven nights a week.
 During this time, Bilk and the band developed their distinctive style and appearance, complete with striped waistcoats and bowler hats.

-After returning from Germany, Bilk became based in Plaistow, London, and his band played in London jazz clubs.
+After returning from Germany, Bilk was based in Plaistow, London, and his band played in London jazz clubs.
 It was from here that Bilk became part of the boom in trad jazz in the United Kingdom in the late 1950s.
-In 1960, their single "Summer Set" (a pun on their home county), co-written by Bilk and pianist Dave Collett, reached number five on the UK Singles Chart, and began a run of 11 chart hit singles. ("Summer Set" was also used prominently in Daniel Farson's controversial 1960 television documentary Living for Kicks, a portrait of British teenage life at the time).
+In 1960, their single "Summer Set" (a pun on their home county), co-written by Bilk and pianist Dave Collett, reached number five on the UK singles chart, and began a run of 11 chart hit singles. ("Summer Set" was also used prominently in Daniel Farson's controversial 1960 television documentary Living for Kicks, a portrait of British teenage life at the time).
 In 1961 "Acker Bilk and His Paramount Jazz Band" appeared at the Royal Variety Performance.

-Bilk was not an internationally known musician until 1962, when the experimental use of a string ensemble on one of his albums and the inclusion of a composition of his own as its keynote piece won him an audience outside the UK.
+Bilk did not become an internationally known musician until 1962, when the experimental use of a string ensemble on one of his albums and the inclusion of a composition of his own as its keynote piece won him an audience outside the UK.
 He had composed a melody, entitled "Jenny" after his daughter, but was asked to change the title to "Stranger on the Shore" for use in a British television series of the same name.
 He went on to record it as the title track of a new album in which his deep and quavering clarinet was backed by the Leon Young String Chorale.